 The Restriction of Public Sector Exit Payments Regulations 2020 Introduce the £95k cap and can be found here.
-These regulations come into force 21 days after they're 'made' which at the time of writing appears to be 29 September 2020, thus implying an effective date of mid-October 2020.
+These regulations come into force 21 days after they're 'made' which at the time of writing is expected to be mid-October 2020, thus implying an effective date of early November 2020.

 Pension Strain refers to the additional cost of paying LGPS benefits before Normal Pension Age with no (or with a lesser) reduction.
-For the purposes of this reform, this strain needs to be calculated by GAD: we have reviewed their draft factors and guidance, and these appear to give pension strain amounts not too dissimilar to the amounts we see for most funds at present.
+For the purposes of this reform, this strain needs to be calculated by GAD: we have reviewed their draft factors and guidance and these appear to give pension strain amounts not too dissimilar to the amounts we see for most funds at present.